SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/contact.md

 title: Contact
 description: Contact
 ---
+# Contact

 !!! warning "Deprecated"
-    This API action is deprecated and should not be used.
+    This API action deprecated and should not be used.

 API base path: `/tracker/contact`